Animal research in Germany

 Killing for scientific purposes

-Animals that cannot be used in animal experimentation projects mainly come from breeding genetically modified breeding lines.
-These animals do not carry all the genetic characteristics required for the planned animal experiment due to the statistically random transmission of genetic changes in accordance with Mendel's rules.
-Such animals are produced every time genetically modified lines are bred.
-The researchers of the Max Planck Society use different strategies to reduce the number of these animals or to use the animals in other ways.
+Despite careful planning, it is unavoidable that research activities will result in animals that cannot be used directly in animal research projects (experiments).
+The Max Planck Society is very keen to keep this proportion (22.2 percent in 2022) as low as possible.
+Animals that cannot be used in animal research projects originate mainly from genetically modified breeding lines.
+These animals do not carry all the genetic characteristics required for the planned animal experiment due to the statistically random transmission of genetic modifications in accordance with Mendel's rules.
+Such animals are created whenever genetically modified lines are bred.
+Researchers at the Max Planck Society use various strategies to reduce the number of these animals or to use the animals for other purposes.